gene-git/ssl-mgr/README.rst

  * Adjust code to be compatible with upcoming python changes.
    Some argparse options have been deprecated in 3.12 and will be removed in 3.14.

- * For non-dns servers the *restart_cmd* config can now be either a list of commands or a single command.
-   This is useful for postfix when using sni_maps; these *must* be rebuilt whenever a cert changes. e.g. the smtp server could now use:

-   restart_cmd = ['/usr/bin/postmap -F lmdb:/etc/postfix/sni_maps', '/usr/bin/postfix reload']

-   **Reloading/restarting postfix alone will NOT pick up new cert when using sni_maps**

-   You can alternatively put both commands into a shell script and run that as well.

- * ssl-mgr has been in production for some time and working well.

 More Detail
 ===========